Kukeri: Kukeri

-Kukeri is a divinity personifying fecundity.
-Sometimes in Bulgaria and Serbia it is a plural divinity.
-In Bulgaria, a ritual spectacle of spring (a sort of carnival) takes place after a scenario of folk theatre, in which Kuker's role is interpreted by a man attired in a sheep- or goat-pelt, wearing a horned mask and girded with a large wooden phallus.
-During the ritual, various physiological acts are interpreted, including the sexual act, as a symbol of the god's sacred marriage, while the symbolical wife, appearing pregnant, mimes the pains of giving birth.
-This ritual inaugurates the labors of the fields (ploughing, sowing) and is carried out with the participation of numerous allegorical personages, among which is the Emperor and his entourage.
+Kuker is a divinity personifying fecundity.
+It is sometimes in Bulgaria and Serbia a plural divinity.
+In Bulgaria, a ritual spectacle of spring (a sort of Carnival) takes place after a folk theatre play, in which Kuker's role is interpreted by a man attired in a sheep- or goat-pelt, wearing a horned mask and girded with a large wooden phallus.
+During the ritual, various physical acts are performed, including the sexual act, as a symbol of the god's sacred marriage, while the symbolic wife, appearing pregnant, mimes the pains of giving birth.
+This ritual inaugurates the labors of the fields (ploughing, sowing) and is carried out with the participation of numerous allegorical personages, among whom is the emperor and his entourage.

-Capra

-Capra comes from the Latin word "Capra," meaning goat.
-A halo like head piece was worn as a crown to symbolize the spiritual divine realm, while fur, feathers and other external body-parts of an animal attached to represent the natural world.
-The fact that nature has good and evil, and that humans are the intermediary between spirit and nature, it was a made-time to pay homage to the Spieth gods.
-Some cultures imbibed in human flesh to satiate the god's thirst for blood, as an act of solidarity for the gods.

-Kukeri in the media

-Kukeri or Kuker Warriors are some of the main characters in the epic fantasy animated series The Golden Apple, which is currently being developed by Studio Zmei.
-In it, young brothers Bran and Vlad have been trained as Kuker Warriors to fight evil spirits, but they have to question what they have been taught when they are forced to team up with half-spirit Vihra and Samodiva-spirit Tina in order to protect their world.

-Kukeri are featured in the music video for the song "Fish on", by the industrial metal band Lindemann, and in the film Toni Erdmann, directed by Maren Ade.

-Kukeri are the subject of a 2023 New Yorker documentary short by filmmaker Killian Lassabliére titled "Kukeri".